Kominka Collective's Mission

 We sent with Mikawa House a number of her treasures - silk worm pallets, ranma, a tokonoma alter, tansu, stone lanterns, and many more.
 It made us happy that this lovely old house was accompanied by so many wonderful items to begin a second life in rural Oregon.

-This autumn, our first timber frame studio will be assembled just down the road from Mikawa House on the beautiful property of the owners of Sei Mee Tea, Kiyomi Koike and Bill Oliver.
+This autumn, our first timber frame studio was assembled just down the road from Mikawa House on the beautiful property of the owners of Sei Mee Tea, Kiyomi Koike and Bill Oliver.

-Carpenters, architects, structural engineers, and minka enthusiasts from Japan and the Oregon will gather to assemble the studio and apply the interior and exterior plaster.
+Carpenters, architects, structural engineers, and minka enthusiasts from Japan and Oregon gathered to assemble the studio and apply the interior and exterior plaster.
 As with Mikawa House, the studio was accompanied by various furnishings - ranma, scrolls, a lovely tansu chest, an elegant kura door, and more.

-We are now working with Bill and Kiyomi to design another structure.
-In 2023, after the snow melts, a kura and entryway - both timber frame made of wood from a 100-year-old kominka and new materials - will be connected to the studio to create a charming small house in the most scenic of locations.
+We have just completed work with Bill and Kiyomi designing another structure.
+In 2023, after the snow melts, a kura and entryway - both timber frames made of wood from a 100-year-old kominka and new materials - will be connected to the studio to create a charming small house in the most scenic of locations.
 This lovely house will be available for short stays and Zen Retreats.

 You can imagine our excitement!